-Because of high silver content, your 1956 Franklin half dollar value is currently $6.62 each.
+Because of high silver content, 1956 Franklin half dollar value is currently $8.31

-All Franklin half dollars are 90% silver; and it's the current price of the metal forming this strong underlying value.
-Known as a coin's bullion value, no added collector premium is part of this price.
+All Franklin half dollars are 90% silver; and it's the current price of the silver forming this strong underlying value.
+Known as bullion value, no added collector premium is part of this price.

 1956 is a year that Franklins are divided into two main value groups.

 First, if your coin is worn, most are valued as a bullion piece.

 Second, if mint state (like brand new) collector interest and value increases.